[Photo: Michael Paine at Dallas Police Headquarters.]

 As Ruth drove away, LHO told Ruth that he was going to Houston to seek work there.
 Marina lived with Ruth for about one week before Lee called up on October 4, 1963 to announce that he was now in Dallas, having failed to find work.
 (As Marina later testified, LHO never went to Houston as he claimed, but secretly to Mexico City – not to seek work but to pursue a political agenda – which also fizzled for him.)

 Getting back to Michael – whatever conversations Michael had with LHO in April had been interrupted until the first weekend in October 1963.
-Michael’s conversations with LHO resumed because LHO would visit Marina at Ruth Paine’s house on weekends and sleep overnight on Fridays and Saturdays.
-As he testified, Michael Paine would also visit his small children at Ruth’s home on weekends.
+Michael’s conversations with LHO resumed because LHO would visit Marina at Ruth Paine’s house on weekends and sleep there on Fridays and Saturdays.
+As he testified, Michael would also visit his small children at Ruth’s home on weekends.

 Also, since some of Michael’s mail still came to his Irving address, the Paines would need to sort out their mail from Lee Oswald’s.
 That’s how Michael knew that LHO received The Daily Worker newspaper and The Militant newspaper through the mail.
 Michael and LHO would have discussions about these periodicals.
 For example:

 Mr. LIEBELER: Did you ever have any discussion with Oswald about these periodicals?

 Mr. PAINE: Yes.
 He gave me the Worker to look at in our conversation.
 He told me if you knew how to ‘read it between the lines’ then you could see what they wanted you to do…

 Mr. LIEBELER: Did you ask him what he meant by that remark?